telerik/reporting-docs/report-items/table-crosstab-list/get-started.md

 This guide shows how to create and use the Telerik Reporting Crosstab report item in reports with the [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}).

 * First, you will add a Crosstab item in an empty Report created with the Standalone Designer.
 You will use the Crosstab Wizard for this purpose.
-* Following the instructions in the wizard, you will create a SqlDataSource to feed the Crosstab with data.
+* Following the instructions in the wizard, you will create an SqlDataSource to feed the Crosstab with data.
-* The wizard will let us create also Groups with details and Totals.
+* The wizard will also let us create Groups with details and Totals.
 We will create one Row and one Column Group without Totals.
 * Then, you will add a parent Row Group with Grand Totals outside the wizard to get acquainted with the process although the same may be done from the Wizard as well.

 After the completion of this guide, you will also be able to configure a Crosstab in the Standalone Designer and achieve the following result: